Optimal Control of thermally noisy quantum gates in a multilevel system: Conclusions

 \section{Conclusions}

 Quantum devices employ interference and entanglement as crucial resources, while dissipation remains a primary limiting factor \cite{haffner2008quantu,preskill2018quantum,schlosshauer2019quantum,kosloff2024quantum}.
+When engineering a quantum gate, faithful dynamical simulation is a crucial tool.
+A central aspect of this study is the incorporation of thermal noise into the model.
+The main challenge lies in determining the control field, which simultaneously drives the system and implicitly defines the dissipative equations of motion required to obtain it.
+We address this problem using time-dependent constants of motion (invariants)\cite{kaushal1993dynamical}, which uniquely determine the Lindblad jump operators in the corresponding GKLS master equation \cite{dann2021quantum}.
+This construction yields a self-consistent, thermodynamical framework that faithfully captures both the explicit and implicit time dependence of the controlled open-system dynamics.

-Within a thermodynamically consistent open-system framework, we used optimal control theory to design gates that are resilient to thermal noise and compared their behavior with earlier phase- and amplitude-noise trends.
+With these tools at hand, we used optimal control theory to design gates that are resilient to thermal noise and compared their behavior with that of earlier controller-generated phase- and amplitude-noise sources \cite{aroch2024mitigating}.

 For a single qubit with one ancilla (indirect control), a family of pulse solutions was obtained that generates the desired unitary; under thermal noise, this topology is feasible yet intrinsically more complex, with narrower convergence windows and higher residual infidelity than the direct control reference.
-Allowing additional minute direct control of the logical transition substantially mitigates the remaining thermal channels.
+Allowing additional direct control of the logical transition substantially mitigates the remaining thermal channels.
 With two or three ancillas, the effective sensitivity to thermal noise is reduced; however, locating isolated, high-fidelity operating points in the noiseless limit remains challenging.

-As a direct-control baseline without ancillas, a two-qubit controlled-$iX$ (C-iX) gate exhibits the expected temperature-dependent degradation, with slopes determined by the balance between control amplitude and thermal exposure time (see Sec.~\ref{sec:2q-CiX}).
+As a direct-control baseline, a two-qubit controlled-$iX$ (C-iX) gate exhibits the expected temperature-dependent degradation, with slopes determined by the balance between control amplitude and thermal exposure time (see Sec.~\ref{sec:2q-CiX}).